divijghose/firedrake/Firedrake-meeting-2025-03-26.md

 2. Update to latest release of PETSc (v3.23.0) very close to release
 3. Firedrake releases (and fix `firedrake-zenodo`).
 This will require a little thought about what branches of PETSc we track

+## CW: should we order a third CI runner?

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*